Booth notebook

 Why it fits

-Right on Time by Red Hot Chili Peppers off Californication (1999) stays related to In the City by The Who off A Quick One Box (1966) through rock, but changes the pocket enough to matter.
+Behind The Sun by Red Hot Chili Peppers off What Hits!?
+(1992) stays related to Modern Day Ripoff (Live at Montreux Jazz Festival 2023) by Iggy Pop off Iggy Pop Live at Montreux Jazz Festival 2023 (2025) through rock, but changes the pocket enough to matter.
 Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
+It leaves Festival Junction by Duke Ellington and His Orchestra off Ellington at Newport (1956) a clean lane instead of boxing the handoff in.

 Track context